jmaccreanor/hello-world-k8s/README.md

 Once created it should appear in the dashboard <br>
 Copy a pod name from the output of `kubectl get pods` <br>
 Run `kubectl exec --stdin --tty <pod name> -- /bin/bash` to launch a bash session inside the pod <br>
-Now you can hit the service from inside the pod with `curl <cluster ip>` which should return some json:
+Now you can hit the service from inside the pod with `curl <cluster ip>:<port>` which should return some json:

 ```
-root@hello-world-deployment-6bbc76b598-2zhj5:/usr/src/app# curl 10.102.210.140
+root@hello-world-deployment-6bbc76b598-2zhj5:/usr/src/app# curl 10.102.210.140:3000
 {"message":"Your app is listening on port: 3000.
 DB is not connected!"}
 ```